 Newsome v.
 McCabe

 Trial counsel in this civil rights case for James Newsome.
-Mr. Newsome claimed that two Chicago police detectives framed him for murder, forcing him to spend 15 years in state prison for a crime that he did not commit.
-Obtained a jury verdict of $15 million for Newsome, which was then a record for an individual wrongful imprisonment case in Illinois.
+Mr. Newsome claimed that two Chicago police detectives framed him for murder, forcing him to spend fifteen years in state prison for a crime that he did not commit.
+Obtained a jury verdict of $15 million for Newsome.

 Perry v.
 Bodman